 Worksight created the visual identity and site design for this New York City based law firm.
-The firm provides a sophisticated, boutique outside general counsel practice advising midsized corporations, not-for-profits and financial institutions regarding all corporate matters.
+Tendy Law provides a sophisticated, boutique outside general counsel practice advising midsized corporations, not-for-profits and financial institutions regarding all corporate matters.
 See the site design here.

 An apple is a very popular image and has operated as a sign to represent knowledge (think Adam and Eve’s forbidden fruit), as well as to symbolize elementary education as in “an apple for the teacher,” and also as a sign of health as in “an apple a day.”
 Here, Worksight used the apple as a kind of piled-on-pride of successes for a Pace University’s School of Education brochure.

 A selfie shot during a lecture on graphic design featuring Pratt student work—presented live to design students in Beijing and Shanghai, China; with Xiaoren Liu (Catherine) per ANO Art China, and their subsidiary, Sphinx.

 When other people recognize your work, it is a great compliment.
 They may recognize your humorous attitude coming through the work or see a visual treatment that you have brought to many of your solutions in the past.
 These distinguishing characteristics reflect your style, which can come through you unconsciously.
 In fact, your style is you.